Shock euro zone inflation drop puts heat on ECB to act

 "We expect further falls in inflation going forward," said Nick Kounis at ABN Amro.
 "The high levels of unemployment and strong euro all suggest there is further downside."

-Kounis suggested the ECB could stop weekly operations to sterilise its holdings of government bonds bought under a terminated bond-buy program- a step that could increase the money supply and fuel inflation.
+Kounis suggested the ECB could stop weekly operations to sterilise its holdings of government bonds bought under a terminated bond-buy programme - a step that could increase the money supply and fuel inflation.

 "If that doesn't work there could be a rate cut in March or April.
 It would be a mini-cut, it's not our central call but maybe 10 basis points," he said.